hessu/aprsc/doc/IGATE-HINTS.md

 ***Solution:***

 Please do not modify packet data.
-Do not trim spaces from the end, do not remove non-ASCII characters.
+Do not trim spaces from the end, do not remove non-ASCII bytes such as 0x1C or 0x00.
 Just send everything on the first line, up to the newline.

 Packets truncated by iGates due to C string handling